nitpweb/photoGallery/readme.md

 - homeGallery
 - homeHeader

-#### You may see the requests in postman for better understanding of given routes
+#### You may see the requests in postman for better understanding of the given routes

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/3877c1c42f6024250c56)